Rishabh-Codes27/todo-app-js/README.md

 # todo-app-js
- Todo App using regular HTML, CSS and JavaScript
+ ToDo App made using HTML, CSS and JavaScript.